 This law could provide relief for hundreds of thousands of residents who owed a combined $637 million in outstanding fees — much of which the state never expected to collect.

-Our work has achieved policy reform across 9 states and fueled reform efforts in California, Pennsylvania and Michigan.
-These efforts to end inequality have benefitted tens of thousands of people living in or on the brink of poverty.
+Our work has achieved policy reform across nine states and fueled reform efforts in California, Pennsylvania and Michigan.
+These efforts to end inequality have benefited tens of thousands of people living in or on the brink of poverty.

 We Spread the Word

 We believe raising awareness allows communities to heal.
 As we engage with a diverse community of advocates to drive debate on civil rights issues across the country, our work has received extensive media coverage.
 We’ve also had the opportunity to speak around the country at South by Southwest (SXSW), Harvard Law School, Davis Vanguard, National Consortium on Racial Fairness, Americans for Safe Access, ACS for Law and Policy, and with The Marshall Project.
 Our work has been covered in over 400 publications nationwide.